 We post news of our new arrivals on our Social Media pages, so keep an eye out to see their progress.

 The Church Farm herd now counts over seventy Wagyu and WagyuX cattle, and we are consistently building the stock through careful breeding and advanced genetic know-how.
 Our goal is to build a small, top quality fullblood Wagyu herd that will help establish a best of breed standard in Britain, and which will produce the premium quality, highly marbled meat that the breed is famous for.

-We also cross our fullblood Wagyu Bull with our own Angus and Hereford cows, producing quality (F1) WagyuX beasts for the British consumer market.
+We also cross our fullblood Wagyu Bull with our own Angus cows, producing quality (F1) WagyuX beasts for the British consumer market.
 The resultant meat displays good marbling qualities and clearly demonstrates the ‘distinctive difference’ in taste and texture our customers love.